 Start by seeing an audiologist with experience in misophonia, hyperacusis or tinnitus (ringing in the ears).

 - The audiologist will take a careful history, and check your hearing.
 It’s helpful if the audiologist works with a team of professionals familiar with misophonia and sensory processing disorder, autism spectrum disorders, post-traumatic stress disorder and brain injury.

 - Examples of other professionals might include an occupational therapist (OT) with experience in sensory processing disorders.

 Since misophonia is a relatively new condition, researchers are still learning about what may be helpful.
+As most of these therapies aim to help reduce the reactions of the brain to trigger sounds, therapy for misophonia is generally a process and takes time and patience.
 In the meantime, the following treatments appear to be helpful:

 - Talking therapies: Talking therapies such as cognitive behaviour therapy (CBT) can help by changing the way that people they think about and respond to disturbing sounds.
 It can help with problem solving, and can help people express their needs and distress in more helpful ways.